 This is the start of an 11-month programme to improve pavements and traffic lights, and change the road layout at several junctions along Battersea Bridge Road on the south side of the river, and at the Cheyne Walk junction on the north side.

 Starting on the south side of the river at the junction of Battersea Bridge Road and Cambridge Road, we'll work in phases between 1 November 2024 and late-September 2025.
-We'll work our way north towards the bridge, one junction at a time to minimise disruption.
+We'll make our way north towards the bridge, one junction at a time to minimise disruption.

 Signed diversion routes will be in place at different times throughout the works during temporary road closures or restrictions.
 Marshals will ensure access to homes and help manage traffic flow during these times.